-We are developing our lead product candidate, lanifibranor, for the treatment of patients with systemic sclerosis, or SSc, and non-alcoholic steatohepatitis, or NASH, both diseases for which there are currently no approved therapies.
+We are developing our lead product candidate, lanifibranor, for the treatment of patients with non-alcoholic steatohepatitis, or NASH, for which there are currently no approved therapy.

 Lanifibranor is an orally-available small molecule that acts to induce anti-fibrotic, anti-inflammatory and beneficial metabolic changes in the body by activating each of the three PPAR isoforms, known as PPARα, PPARδ and PPAR𝛄.

 PPARs are ligand-activated transcription factors belonging to the nuclear hormone receptor family that regulate the expression of genes.
 PPARs play essential roles in the regulation of cellular differentiation, development and tumorigenesis.

 Lanifibranor is a PPAR agonist that is designed to target all three PPAR isoforms in a moderately potent manner, with a well-balanced activation of PPARα and PPAR𝛿 , and a partial activation of PPAR𝛄.
 While there are other PPAR agonists that target only one or two PPAR isoforms for activation, lanifibranor is the only pan-PPAR agonist in clinical development.

 in Non-Alcoholic Steatohepatitis (NASH)